MinChoi0129/MMX/README.md

 ## Dataset
 To download the nu-A2D dataset, please refers to: https://drive.google.com/drive/folders/15zQhXqRjs-KmZyCuxsfGbHiaLdpQbHst?usp=drive_link

-Download all the compressed files and then extract them into the folder of `project_root/data/trainval/`
+Download all the files and then extract them into the folder of `project_root/data/trainval/`

 ## Usage